-Other factors that influence survival include how cancer reacts to therapy and the genetics of cancer cells.
+Other factors that influence survival include how cancer reacts to therapy and the genetics of Colorectal Cancer cells.

-In addition, health specialists collect data on persons treated for cancer for at least five years to calculate five-year survival rates.
+In addition, health specialists collect data on persons treated for Colorectal Cancer for at least five years to calculate five-year survival rates.
 Treatments for colon cancer have evolved and are continuing to advance rapidly, improving results.